Your evening decides your morning before you ever set an alarm

 - Minutes 2 to 5: Write tomorrow’s one critical task on paper so your brain can release it.

-- Minutes 5 to 8: Three minutes of slow breathing (4 seconds in, 6 seconds out).
+- Minutes 5 to 8: Three minutes of slow breathing, four seconds in and six seconds out.
 Nothing else.

 - Minutes 8 to 10: Lights out, cool room, lie still.
-If sleep does not come in 20 minutes, get up and read on paper until you are sleepy.
+If sleep does not come in 20 minutes, get up and read on paper until you feel sleepy.

 Implementation intentions help you handle predictable disruptions.
-An implementation intention is a specific if-then plan: “If I get home after 10 pm, then I will only do my two non-negotiables before bed.”
-If-then planning removes decision-making in the moment, when willpower is lowest.
+An implementation intention is a specific if-then plan: if I get home after 10 pm, then I will only do my two non-negotiables before bed.
+If-then planning removes the decision in the moment, exactly when willpower is lowest.

 When to seek professional help

-If you experience persistent insomnia (difficulty falling or staying asleep most nights for 3 months or more), severe daytime sleepiness, or symptoms of a sleep disorder such as loud snoring, witnessed breathing pauses, or restless legs, consult a healthcare provider.
-Behavioral strategies are valuable, and behavioral strategies are not a substitute for medical evaluation when something more serious is going on [5].
-For broader sleep-and-wellbeing context, our health and wellbeing for productivity hub connects the dots between sleep, exercise, and sustained focus.
+If you experience persistent insomnia, meaning difficulty falling or staying asleep most nights for three months or more, severe daytime sleepiness, or symptoms of a sleep disorder such as loud snoring, witnessed breathing pauses, or restless legs, consult a healthcare provider.
+Behavioral strategies are valuable, and they are not a substitute for medical evaluation when something more serious is going on [5].
+For the broader connection between sleep, recovery, and sustained focus, our self-care system for high performers ties the pieces together.

 Ramon’s take

-The second thing I want to say, because the research literature downplays it: this routine is not a relaxation practice.
-It is a work-performance intervention.
-The difference is not semantic.
-When I treated evenings as “self-care” I was unwilling to defend them against one more email or one more episode of a show.
-When I reframed the evening as the first 90 minutes of the next workday, the negotiation got much shorter.
-A bad evening is a bad morning is a bad Tuesday is a bad week.
-The evening is not a reward; it is infrastructure.
-And like any infrastructure, the only version that matters is the one that survives a tired Wednesday, not the one that looks good on a Sunday-night plan.
+The reframe that helped most: this is not a relaxation practice, it is a work-performance intervention.
+When I treated the evening as self-care, I was willing to trade it away for one more email or one more episode.
+When I started treating it as the first 90 minutes of the next workday, the negotiation got much shorter.
+A bad evening is a bad morning is a bad Tuesday.
+The evening is not a reward you earn; it is infrastructure.
+If you only adopt one block from this guide, make it the phone rule.

 Frequently asked questions